Gear For Salmon Fishing: A List Of Everything You Need

 Dylan with a big salmon caught using spinning gear.
 See more great pictures from Dylan on Instagram.

-If you are river fishing, you won’t need as heavy a rod as you would out on the Great Lakes or while saltwater fishing for salmon.
+When river fishing, I won’t need as heavy a rod as I would out on the Great Lakes or while saltwater fishing for salmon.

-General Purpose Salmon Rod: For river fishing with lures, jigs, or still fishing with bait, you should use a medium or medium-heavy spinning rod that is about 7.6 feet to 8.6 feet in length.
+General Purpose Salmon Rod: For river fishing with lures, jigs, or still fishing with bait, I use medium or medium-heavy spinning rods that are about 7.6 feet to 8.6 feet in length.

 That’s plenty to catch sizable salmon while fishing in a drift boat, casting from the shore or pier, or wading in a river or stream.

-Big Rivers: If you are primarily fishing for big kings in larger faster rivers, you should go bigger with a heavy to extra heavy rod and 8 to 8.5 feet long.
+Big Rivers: When I am primarily fishing for big kings in larger faster rivers, I use bigger heavy to extra heavy rods and 8 to 8.5 feet long.

-That should give you plenty of fighting power to land a bigger fish while salmon fishing.
-The added length also helps to give you more clearance from the boat while you are battling a big fish.
+Bigger rods give me plenty of fighting power to land a bigger fish while salmon fishing.
+The added length also helps to give more clearance from the boat when battling a big fish.

 Spinning Reel

-Salmon are strong fighters and they need a reel with a very good drag to help you land the big ones.
-If you are fishing for coho or chum salmon, you could do fine with a size 30 to a size 40 reel that holds up to between 150 and 250 yards of line.
-A max drag of 17 to 22 pounds should work fine.
+Salmon are strong fighters and they need a reel with a very good drag to help me and my clients land the big ones.
+When fishing for coho or chum salmon, I do fine with a size 30 to a size 40 reel that holds up to between 150 and 250 yards of line.
+A max drag of 17 to 22 pounds is good.

-Catching big Chinook requires heavier equipment, like size 40 to 50 reels that hold about 300 yards of line.
+Catching big Chinook on large rivers, from piers, and coastal shorelines, I use heavier equipment, like size 40 to 50 reels that hold about 300 yards of line.
 The max drag should be around 22 pounds or more to help tire out a big one.

 Fishing Lines